haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 FL Deployment
 -------------

-With the simulations done and benchmark results satisfactory, you may want to take things into production.
+Once the simulations and benchmark results are satisfactory, you may want to begin production.

 The best thing about using the NimbleEdge simulator is it already checks for compatibility and serialization capabilities of the models.